 differentiation, integration, curve sketching and interpretation.

-To look at exams from the last five years, click
+To look at exams from the last six years, click

 The following exercises are recommended as preparation for the exam:

 The mid-semester test and the associated

 - All exercises on the Mon/Tues Worksheets for each week from Week 2 to Week 12.

 - Week 2 Thu/Fri Exercises: 1, 2, 3, 4, 5, 7, 10